Monday 30 May 2022

 You need to have completed both Level 1 modules before attending Level 2 training.
 In these two sessions you will learn the signs and symbols from Stages 3 and 4, and the rest of the Additional stage, of the Core Vocabulary.

 Level 2 training is made up of two modules over 2 sessions taking place via Zoom: 9:30am – 1pm on Wednesday 18th and Wednesday 25th May 2022.

 You will receive a Participant’s Manual, which includes the Makaton symbols and signs that you learn in the workshop.
 You will also be given a certificate of attendance.
 Please remember to keep your Level 1 & 2 training certificates in case you want to attend further Makaton training.

 To register to attend the Makaton training sessions please email [email protected]

 Art.
 Freedom.
 Care. is a programme highlighting the creative and social contribution of people with complex needs, families and support workers.
 The Artist Collective continue studio-based and Studio B digital […]

 Our inclusive studios in Hastings offer specialist visual arts provision for new and existing participants with complex needs, facilitating their creativity through personalised pathways.
 Artist/makers generally come to the studio […]

 Introduced in response to the March 2020 national lockdown, Studio B is a programme that addresses the unique challenges of COVID-19 through digital and community-based creative practice.
-Working with neurodivergent […]
+Working with neurodivergent artists, collaborators, […]

 GALLERY, PROJECT SPACE & ONLINE PLATFORM.
-Renovations will shortly begin at 12 Claremont in central Hastings, working towards an inclusive gallery and platform to showcase art from the extensive archive of […]
+Renovations will shortly begin at 12 Claremont in central Hastings, working towards an inclusive gallery and platform to showcase art by neurodivergent artists, makers and […]